gabeklein/expressive-mvc/README.md

 )
 ```

-This method is naturally picky and will only capture values which exist on our state at creation.
-However, you could specify what properties you wish to pull from like this:
+This method is naturally picky and will only capture values which already defined (as explicitly `undefined` or otherwise).
+However, you can still specify what properties you wish to pull from, like so:

 ```js
 const state = Model.uses({ ... }, ["name", "birthday"]);
 ```

-This way objects containing _more_ than required data are still usable without polluting your state.
+This way objects containing _more_ than required info are still usable without polluting your state.

 <!-- <sup><a href="https://codesandbox.io/s/example-constructor-params-22lqu">View in CodeSandbox</a></sup> -->